 allows, as light and afternoon wind down the page.

-Nicholas Johnson (1944-2019) was the co-founder and editor of BigCityLit.
+Nicholas Johnson was the editor of BigCityLit.
+His chapbook, Degrees of Freedom, is available from Bright Hill Press.
 We encourage you to read our 20th Anniversary Issue, which is dedicated to Nicholas’ memory.